MicrosoftDocs/cpp-docs/docs/standard-library/span-functions.md

 ## <a name="as_writable_bytes"></a>as_writable_bytes

 If `T` isn't `const`, gets a read/write view to the raw byte representation of the elements in the span.
-Otherwise, an error.

 ```cpp
 template <class T, size_t Extent>